boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/number-card.md

 # Configuring and formatting Number card with Bold BI

-The `Number Card` widget is a very useful widget that allows you to showcase a single value or a series of measure values to the users in the dashboard.
-The key metrics such as *total sales amount, number of page visits, current month goal*, etc, are generally displayed in the card widgets.
+The `Number Card` widget is a very useful tool that allows users to showcase a single value or a series of measure values in a dashboard.
+Key metrics such as total sales amount, number of page visits, and current month goal are typically displayed in these card widgets.

-The visualization of the number card widget is customizable, and you can format the values displayed in the widget using the provided options.
+The visualization of the Number Card widget is customizable, allowing users to format the values displayed using the provided options.

 a)  Single Number Card widget.